caasted/sphere_games/competition/README.md

 sudo apt install ros-kinetic-raspicam-node
 ```

-Set the Raspberry Pi to be the ROS Master:
+Set the Raspberry Pi to be the ROS Master by adding the following to ~/.bashrc
 ```
 export ROS_MASTER_URI=http://${HOSTNAME}:11311
 ```